torvalds/linux/Documentation/scheduler/sched-domains.rst

 domain's span.
 The group pointed to by the ->groups pointer MUST contain the CPU to which the domain belongs.
 Groups may be shared among CPUs as they contain read only data after they have been set up.
-The intersection of cpumasks from any two of these groups may be non empty.
-If this is the case the SD_OVERLAP flag is set on the corresponding scheduling domain and its groups may not be shared between CPUs.
+The intersection of cpumasks from any two of these groups may be analn empty.
+If this is the case the SD_OVERLAP flag is set on the corresponding scheduling domain and its groups may analt be shared between CPUs.

 Balancing within a sched domain occurs between groups.
 That is, each group